Having trouble finding what you need?

 The classification of students is determined by the number of quarter units completed with passing grades.
 Lower-division students are considered first-year if they have completed fewer than 44 units and sophomores when they have completed at least 44 units but fewer than 88 units.
 Upper-division students are considered juniors when they have completed at least 88 units but fewer than 131 units and seniors when they have completed at least 131 units.
 (Excerpt from the Undergraduate Bulletin)

 Students in the school of business may declare their major any time during the first or sophomore year.
 However, they must declare a major by the end of the sophomore year.
 Note, all students must declare a major prior to submitting an application for study abroad.

-Students declare a major and/or minor by submitting a Program Petition form which can be obtained in the Undergraduate Business Programs Office (Lucas 115) or the One Stop Shop (1st floor - Schott Administration Building).
+Students declare a major and/or minor by submitting an online Program Petition form on the Office of the Registrar website.

 You can find the policy and procedure for contesting a grade in the Undergraduate Bulletin in the Academic and Administrative Policies and Regulations chapter, under Student Appeals of Grades section.
 (Tip: Once you're in the Bulletin, search for “student appeals of grades")